AfroStorm/Task-Management-API/blueprint.md

 - Adding employees to a taskgroup should only be allowed to authorized task managers or admin.
-- limit the pool of employees the task manager can chose from by the category of the task.
 - make related category field a many to many relationship so a position can have multi disciplinary qualifications.
-- Add functionality of task group sought suggested positions field
+- Add functionality of task group suggested positions field
-- IMPORTANT: check why fields are displayed for unatuhenticated users in task view get method.

 - Refactor/ brush up both test files
+- Continue fixing the serializers by using the type one-off instance creation